LucasHoffSchmidt/SQL_World_Layoffs_Data_Exploration_Project/README.md

-# SQL Exploratory Data Analysis Project
+# SQL World Layoffs Data Exploration Project
 In this project we explore the cleaned world layoff data to derive insights about layoffs across the world.

 ## Tools and technologies